et7ad/esp_athan/README.md

 You can open these in KiCad (it's an open source tool), tweak dimensions, circuit, and export new manufacturing files as needed.

+### 2.4 Programming, DFPlayer and UART jumpers

+This subsection is mainly for people assembling and flashing their own boards.
+The order in which you solder and program things matters a bit because the DFPlayer shares the same hardware UART pins as the ESP8266 programming header.

+- The DFPlayer’s RX/TX are connected to the ESP8266 hardware UART on `GPIO1` (TX) and `GPIO3` (RX).
+- Those same pins are what USB‑to‑serial programmers use to flash the ESP (`ESP_TX` / `ESP_RX`).
+- Once the DFPlayer is soldered to those lines, direct programming over the serial header becomes difficult unless you temporarily disconnect it.

+Because of that, the **recommended order** when building a fresh board is:

+1. Solder the ESP8266 module, power circuitry and headers.
+2. **Do not solder the DFPlayer yet.**
+3. Connect a USB‑to‑serial adapter to the programming pins on the PCB (`ESP_VCC`, `GND`,`GPIO0`, `ESP_RX`, `ESP_TX`).
+4. Flash the firmware at least once over the serial connection.
+5. Only after that, solder the DFPlayer module in place.

+Any common 3.3 V USB‑to‑TTL serial adapter will work (for example modules based on CP2102, CH340, FT232, etc.).
+Make sure it is set to **3.3 V logic** and matches the board’s `ESP_VCC` level 3.3 V (do not feed raw 5 V directly into the ESP8266 3.3 V rail).

+To put the ESP8266 into flashing mode when using the pins directly:

+- Connect `GND` on the adapter to `GND` on the board.
+- Connect the adapter’s TX to `ESP_RX` and adapter’s RX to `ESP_TX`.
+- Hold `GPIO0` low (tie to `GND`).
+- Provide 3.3 V to `ESP_VCC`.
+- Make sure to hold `GPIO0` low (tie to `GND`) while you power‑up; this makes the ESP8266 boot into the serial bootloader.
+- Then use your chosen tool (ESPHome, `esptool.py`, web flasher, etc.) to upload the firmware.
+A convenience tool I use is `web.esphome.io` in a supported browser.

+Starting from the **second PCB revision (including the current one)**, the UART lines going to the DFPlayer go through a small solder jumper.
+That jumper is **bridged by default** so the ESP UART talks to the DFPlayer once everything is assembled.

+- If you follow the recommended order above, simply **flash the ESP first**, then solder the DFPlayer, and leave the jumper as‑is.
+- If you already soldered the DFPlayer and need to re‑flash via the serial header, you can **cut the solder jumper** that ties TX/RX to the DFPlayer pads, flash the ESP again, and then re‑bridge the jumper with a small blob of solder afterwards.
+- As another fallback, you can temporarily desolder the DFPlayer module itself, program the ESP, and then resolder it.
+The jumper allows for a clean way to isolate it without removing the whole module.

+Once the firmware has been flashed **at least once**, you have several **OTA update** options that do not require touching the UART again:

+- Normal OTA over Wi‑Fi using ESPHome (CLI/Home Assistant add‑on) as long as the device can reach your network.
+- Fallback AP / captive‑portal OTA: even without internet (or after resetting by pressing both buttons together while powering up), if the device boots into the ESPHome captive portal (e.g. `AthanFallbackHotspot`), you can connect to `http://192.168.4.1` from a laptop and upload a new firmware `.bin` file from there.

+As of the software programming in this project, you can flash the firmware in three main ways:

+- Build from source using `firmware/athan.yaml` with ESPHome (local or Home Assistant add‑on), and flash over serial the first time then OTA afterwards.
+- Or use a pre‑built binary such as `firmware/athanV1.bin` and flash it using:
+	- `web.esphome.io` (in a supported browser, with your USB‑to‑serial adapter selected), or
+	- any other ESP8266 flashing tool that can write a `.bin` file via the serial bootloader.
+- Using the c build included in the firmware folder with vscode platformio.

+#### 2.4.1 SSD1306 display footprints on the PCB

+The PCB is designed to accept several common SSD1306 module footprints so you can reuse whatever display you have on hand:

+- **8‑pin modules:** a full 8‑pin header footprint.
+- **4‑pin I2C modules:** two separate 4‑pin footprints with the two most popular pin orders (for example `GND–VCC–SCL–SDA` and `VCC–GND–SCL–SDA`).
+Use the one that matches the silkscreen on your display.
+- **7‑pin SPI module:** a 7‑pin footprint is also present, but the current firmware only uses the I2C interface; SPI SSD1306 modules are **not** supported in the provided `athan.yaml` (however changing that part of the code should be straightforward using any AI assistant).

 ---

 ## 3. SD‑card for audio (DFPlayer)